-Brine samples were taken with an average vertical spacing of 28 m over the number of drill holes to the moment of reporting.
-The location of the holes is shown in Figures 7 and 8.
-Note that drill holes are labelled by platform and sequential hole number (i.e. in the format KxxDyy).
+Brine samples were taken with an average vertical spacing of 23 m (improved from an average of 28 m previously) over the number of drill holes to the moment of reporting.
+The location of the holes is shown in Figures 10 and 11.
+Note that drill holes are labelled by platform and sequential hole number (i.e., in the format KxxDyy).
 Individual brine packer sample and other chemistry results have been used as inputs for the resource estimation.
 This is considered an acceptable approach in this situation, given the level of information available in the salar, the drill spacing, lithological and brine concentration continuity between drill holes.
 Brine samples were not composited, given the paucity of data and spacing between individual samples.